admin-remix/Chromebook-Getter-Docs/docs/README.md

 ## How It Works

 Chromebook Getter is powered by Google Appscript.
-The add on runs localy in the users browser and communicates directly with Google servers.
+The add on runs locally in the user's browser and communicates directly with Google servers.
-This results in a smooth, streamlined app that keeps data privacy conerns at its core.
+This results in a smooth, streamlined app that keeps data privacy concerns at its core.

 ## Features